Montana Medical Marijuana Qualification

 - Multiple sclerosis;

-- admittance into hospice care in accordance with rules adopted by the department; or
+- Admittance into hospice care in accordance with rules adopted by the department;

 - * Chronic Pain— effective November 08, 2016